JetBrains/kotlin-web-site/pages/docs/reference/nested-classes.md

 type: doc
 layout: reference
 category: "Syntax"
-title: "Nested Classes"
+title: "Nested and Inner Classes"
 ---

-# Nested Classes
+# Nested and Inner Classes

 Classes can be nested in other classes